mandajobsme/mandajobsme/README (English).md

 ## Contact Us

-If you have any questions or comments about mandajobs.me, please reach out to us via our GitHub repository or email us at [insert email address].
+If you have any questions or comments about mandajobs.me, please reach out to us via our GitHub repository or email us at contato@mandajobs.me.

 Join us on our mission to help job seekers find their dream jobs and make the hiring process easier for everyone.